 The under-representation of minorities in biomedical and public health research has had considerable impact on minority communities in the United States and developing populations around the world.
 Health experts maintain that the excess morbidity and mortality from chronic diseases in these communities is partly due to a shortage of trained health professionals who can work with a variety of ethnic groups and in different sociocultural environments.
 There is a need for additional training and research opportunities which will prepare students to be effective researchers and health practitioners.
 The Minority Health International Research Training Program was developed to help address this need.
 MHIRT is funded by The National Center on Minority Health and Health Disparities (NCMHD) and the National Institutes of Health.

-9. The Office of Minority Health Research Coordination (OMHRC) of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK)
+8. The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK)

 9. The RISE program at Rutgers University

 The RISE program at Rutgers University has a research program that includes academic/professional enrichment seminars and an opportunity to network with scientists from pharmaceutical and technology industries.
 There is a stipend, free on-campus housing and travel reimbursement.

 10. The University of Arizona has a Minority Health Disparities Undergraduate Summer Research Program

 The University of Arizona has a Minority Health Disparities Undergraduate Summer Research Program which is focused on students pursuing a career in research.
 Students are paired with faculty mentors conducting research in the biomedical sciences.